RohanNemade/Heart-Failure-Prediction-Vizualization/README.md

 # Heart-Failure-Prediction-Vizualization
-This repo compares all popular ML algorithms and neural networks for achieving maximum accuracy of 93.33% for prediction of heart failure along with a detailed vizualization of all features.
+This repo compares all popular ML algorithms and neural networks for achieving maximum accuracy of 95.0% for prediction of heart failure along with a detailed vizualization of all features.
+This accuracy was achieved by Random Forest Classifier and K-NN Classifier.

 **Link for dataset** : https://www.kaggle.com/andrewmvd/heart-failure-clinical-data